When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Experiments

-\textbf{Method configuration.} \Name employs multiple LLMs for different roles.
-During the dataset construction phase for the model fine-tuning, we employ the refinement loop.
-In this phase, we employ GPT-4o-mini as the test case generation model, GPT-4o-search-preview as the target victim model and GPT-4o as the refinement model.
+\textbf{Configuration.} \Name employs multiple LLMs for different roles.
+During the dataset construction phase, we employ GPT-4o-mini as the test case generation model, GPT-4o-search-preview as the target victim model and GPT-4o as the refinement model.
 Each generation–optimization loop is executed for at most 10 rounds.
-Once the harmful content is detected in any cited webpages, we skip to the next case for optimization.
 Then we set Gemini-2.5-flash as the base fine-tuning model.
+Further deployment and compliance considerations are discussed in Appendix~\ref{subsec:deployment}.

+We employ \Name to generate a corpus of test cases and execute them on the target victim models directly without any system prompt settings.
+To achieve stable experiment results, we run each query 3 times.
+Concretely, we consider 5 harmful-content categories and 3 generation strategies mentioned in \S\ref{subsec:overview}, and produce 100 test cases per (category, strategy) pair, in total of 1,500 test cases per experimental run.

 \textbf{Metrics.} We employ the following metrics to assess the performance of \Name comprehensively: